-As technology makes systems more accessible and affordable, fleet tracking is no longer the domain of big industry.
-Everyone, including small and medium-size businesses (and even mom and pop operations), can now enjoy the benefits that come from tracking driver behavior.
+As technology makes these systems more accessible and affordable, fleet tracking is no longer the domain of big industry.
+Everyone, including small and medium-sized businesses (and even mom and pop operations), can now enjoy the benefits that come from tracking driver behavior.

 Regardless of how small your fleet is or what individual challenges your industry faces, there are ways to leverage the information provided by tracking tools and use the data to your advantage.